On the extended Whittaker category: Abstract

 \section{Abstract}

-Let $G$ be a connected reductive group, with connected center, and $X$ a smooth complete curve, both defined over an algebraically closed field of characteristic zero.
+Let $G$ be a connected reductive group with connected center and $X$ a smooth complete curve, both defined over an algebraically closed field of characteristic zero.
 Let $\Bun_G$ denote the stack of $G$-bundles on $X$.

-In analogy with the classical theory of Whittaker coefficients for automorphic functions, we construct a \virg{Fourier transform} functor, called $\coeff_{G,\ext}$, from the DG category of $\fD$-modules on $\Bun_G$ to a certain DG category $\extwhit$, called the \emph{extended Whittaker category}.
-Combined with work in progress by other mathematicians and the author, this construction allows to formulate the compatibility of the Langlands duality functor $\LL_G: \IndCoh_\N(\LocSys_{\Gch}) \to \Dmod(\Bun_G)$ with the Whittaker model.
+In analogy with the classical theory of Whittaker coefficients for automorphic functions, we construct a \virg{Fourier transform} functor $\coeff_{G,\ext}$ from the DG category of $\fD$-modules on $\Bun_G$ to a certain DG category $\extwhit$, called the \emph{extended Whittaker category}.
+This construction allows to formulate the compatibility of the Langlands duality functor $\LL_G: \IndCoh_\N(\LocSys_{\Gch}) \to \Dmod(\Bun_G)$ with the Whittaker model.
 For $G=GL_n$ and $G=PGL_n$, we prove that $\coeff_{G,\ext}$ is fully faithful.
 This result guarantees that, for those groups, $\LL_G$ is unique (if it exists) and necessarily fully faithful.

 \sec{Introduction}

 \renc{\extwhit}{\mathit{Wh}(G,\ext)} \nc{\Wh}{\mathit{Wh}} \nc{\kk}{\mathbbm{k}}

 Let $G$ be a connected reductive group, with connected center, defined over an algebraically closed field $\kk$ of characteristic zero.
 We fix once and for all a maximal torus and a Borel subgroup containing it: $T \subseteq B \subseteq G$.
 The unipotent radical of $B$ will be denoted $N$.
 Let $r$ be the semisimple rank of $G$ and $(\alpha_1, \ldots, \alpha_r)$ the collection of simple (positive) roots.
 We also fix Chevalley generators of $N$.